 It is also important to recognize that those companies with high demand products and services are the ones (and often the only ones) that can pass cost increases on to customers - as most innovative tech companies have already been doing for years given the ever-rising costs of tech talent over the past decade.
-If inflation does stay elevated, it is only those companies that are able to grow revenue and earnings well in excess of the rate of inflation that will allow investors' capital returns to keep pace.6 Given these features, market leading secular growth companies have often emerged from past inflationary periods with more than enough incrementally higher revenue, earnings and cash flow growth to offset the impact of applying a higher discount rate to future cash flows.
+If inflation does stay elevated, it is only those companies that are able to grow revenue and earnings well in excess of the rate of inflation that will allow investors'

+5 Notably, recent data does not support this theory as in three of the last for rate-hiking campaigns since the 1990s, growth stocks outperformed.
+In fact, more than a few analysts that have studied the data (going back 150 years!) have concluded, as did a recent Bloomberg article, that "there's no reliable relationship between the level of interest rates and how much investors are willing to pay for stocks."
+Bloomberg, April 5, 2022 capital returns to keep pace.6 Given these features, market leading secular growth companies have often emerged from past inflationary periods with more than enough incrementally higher revenue, earnings and cash flow growth to offset the impact of applying a higher discount rate to future cash flows.
 We believe this current environment will prove the same.

 Conversely, it has been those slower growth companies facing secular headwinds, especially those with large debt balances, that suffer the most from inflationary pressures as they are unable to offset cost increases with higher prices (resulting in contracting margins).
 And, if levered with significant debt (as many mature, slow growth companies often are) these "price takers" also suffer earnings pressure from higher interest charges.
-To us, it is these companies that should be avoided in a higher inflation/higher rate environment, and this is where we have focused the majority of our short positions.
+To us, it is these companies that should be avoided in a higher inflation/higher rate environment.

 Ukraine.
 The geo-political uncertainty associated with the invasion of Ukraine, and its impact on humanity, is troublesome on many levels.
 However, not unlike COVID, we do not believe that most secular growth companies will be materially impacted by the disruption.
 Neither Russia, nor the Ukraine, represent significant end markets or parts of the supply chain for any of our businesses.
-And we don't believe the war, even if it drags on, will have a significant long-term impact on the arc of technology and innovation adoption across our companies' markets.
+And we don't believe the war, even if it drags on, will have a significant longterm impact on the arc of technology and innovation adoption across our companies' markets.